DerkNiessink/OrbitSmash/README.md

 And without the animation                             -> `python main.py 19`

+In the animation:
-* In the animation: red spheres indicate debris and white satellites.
+* Red spheres indicate debris and white satellites.
+* Rotate by dragging while holding right click and zoom with mousewheel (easier to control with mouse!).

 ### After the simulation